 Not all programs delivered by Fathers’ Support Center are for men and fathers.
-Our Youth Leadership & Development program mentors, teaches and guides both young men and young women, most of whom don’t have an active father in their lives, how to become responsible teens within their communities.
-The program focuses on teaching youth how to avoid high risk situations and behaviors such as gang involvement, drug/alcohol use and unhealthy relationships.
-We help prepare them for college and careers and how to make healthy decisions for themselves, their families and their communities.
-Youth involved in the program learn from group and one-on-one mentoring as well as through schools and the community.
+Our Youth Leadership & Development program mentors, teaches and guides both young men and young women -- many who lack an active father in their lives -- how to become responsible teens within their communities.
+The program focuses on teaching youth how to avoid high-risk situations and behaviors such as gang involvement, drug/alcohol use and unhealthy relationships.
+We help prepare youth for college and careers and teach them how to make healthy decisions for themselves, their families and their communities.
+Youth involved in the program learn from group and one-on-one mentoring, as well as through schools and the community.

 Community Mentors Needed

 The Fathers' Support Center is currently seeking out professionals of all types in the Saint Louis Area to volunteer as community mentors.
 The community mentor should be able to provide the youth with approximately 20 hours of job shadowing experience.